Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Strong transmutation; CL 12th; Craft Rod, *pyrotechnics;* Price 15,000 gp.

+### Immovable Rod
-**Immovable Rod:** This rod is a flat iron bar with a small button on one end.
+This rod is a flat iron bar with a small button on one end.
 When the button is pushed (a move action), the rod does not move from where it is, even if staying in place defies gravity.
 Thus, the owner can lift or place the rod wherever he wishes, push the button,